sumeet-bansal/lighthouse/README.md

 ```

 ### Generating Dependency Data
-Crawler has three scripts that work in tandem to generate dependency data for a node or set of nodes: [`jar-generator.sh`](https://github.com/sumeet-bansal/crawler/blob/master/scripts/jar-generator.sh), [`jar-organizer.sh`](https://github.com/sumeet-bansal/crawler/blob/master/scripts/jar-organizer.sh), and [`RWC-jar-generator.sh`](https://github.com/sumeet-bansal/crawler/blob/master/scripts/RWC-jar-generator.exp).
-The first, `jar-generator.sh`, must be run from within a VM.
+Crawler has three scripts that work in tandem to generate dependency data for a node or set of nodes: [`jar-generator.sh`](https:/github.com/sumeet-bansal/crawler/blob/master/scripts/jar-generator.sh), [`jar-organizer.sh`](https:/github.com/sumeet-bansal/crawler/blob/master/scripts/jar-organizer.sh), and [`RWC-jar-generator.sh`](https:/github.com/sumeet-bansal/crawler/blob/master/scripts/RWC-jar-generator.exp).
+The first, `jar-generator.sh`, must be run from within an environment.
 Assuming a standard fabric-naming scheme, `jar-generator.sh` detects which fabric it's being run from and comes hardcoded with the locations of each `lib/` folder for that specific fabric.
-It then generates a .jars file with the structure:
+It then generates a `.jars` file with the structure:
 ```
 dependency1.jar=size1
 dependency2.jar=size2
 dependency3.jar=size3
 ```
-For example, to generate a .jars file for the node `fab-eng02-haz-h2`:
+For example, to generate a `.jars` file for the node `fab-eng02-haz-n2`:
 ```
-sysops@fab-eng02-haz-h2:~$ ./jar-generator.sh
+sysops@fab-eng02-haz-n2:~$ ./jar-generator.sh
-generated ~/fab-eng02-haz-h2.lib.jars
+generated ~/fab-eng02-haz-n2.lib.jars
-generated ~/fab-eng02-haz-h2.apclib.jars
+generated ~/fab-eng02-haz-n2.apclib.jars
 ```
-The second, `jar-organizer.sh`, takes a collection of .jars files and organizes them in a data store Lighthouse can use.
+The second, `jar-organizer.sh`, takes a collection of `.jars` files and organizes them in a data store Lighthouse can use.
 This data store takes the form of a directory structure within a given root directory.
-For example, to organize all the .jars within the working directory:
+For example, to organize all the `.jars` files within the working directory:
 ```
 ~$ ./jar-organizer.sh root/RWC-Dev
-organized root/RWC-Dev/hazelcast/h2/fab-eng02-haz-h2.lib.jars
+organized root/RWC-Dev/hazelcast/n2/fab-eng02-haz-n2.lib.jars
-organized root/RWC-Dev/hazelcast/h2/fab-eng02-haz-h2.apclib.jars
+organized root/RWC-Dev/hazelcast/n2/fab-eng02-haz-n2.apclib.jars
 ```
 The third, `RWC-jar-generator.sh`, works specifically with the Redwood City dev environments, cycling through them and generating a complete inventory of the dependencies in each node of a fabric. `RWC-jar-generator.sh` can be easily modified to do the same for any set of environments.
 ```
 ~$ ./RWC-jar-generator.sh
-generated ~/fab-eng02-haz-h1.lib.jars
+generated ~/fab-eng02-haz-n1.lib.jars
-generated ~/fab-eng02-haz-h1.apclib.jars
+generated ~/fab-eng02-haz-n1.apclib.jars
-organized root/RWC-Dev/hazelcast/h2/fab-eng02-haz-h1.lib.jars
+organized root/RWC-Dev/hazelcast/n2/fab-eng02-haz-n1.lib.jars
 ...
-generated ~/fab-eng02-stm-h4.lib.jars
+generated ~/fab-eng02-stm-n4.lib.jars
-organized root/RWC-Dev/storm/h4/fab-eng02-stm-h4.lib.jars
+organized root/RWC-Dev/storm/n4/fab-eng02-stm-n4.lib.jars
 ```

 ### Adding More Extraction Scripts
 Since most of these scripts are standalone, they can be added as needed.

 ## Parsing Files
 The modular design philosophy behind Lighthouse also shapes how the file parsing system works.
 Just as Lighthouse serves as a framework into which diagnostic tools can be plugged into, the file parsing system serves as a framework into which different types of file parsers can be plugged into.
-As of v1.3.0, Lighthouse supports [a number of files and their variants](#currently-supported-file-types).
+As of v1.4.0, Lighthouse supports [a number of files and their variants](#currently-supported-file-types).

 The files must be within a compatible directory structure:
 ```